-First of all, download the latest version of ClamXAV and double click ClamXAV_2.xx.zip in your Downloads Folder – this expands the file to ClamXAV.app (your web browser may do this automatically).
-Drag ClamXAV.app to your Applications Folder and double click on it to complete the installation process.
+First of all, download the latest version of ClamXAV and double click ClamXAV_3.xx.pkg in your Downloads Folder to start the installation process.

-Then simply click the link in the registration email to enter your registration key automatically or click the Enter Registration button and copy and paste the details from your email.
+If you already have a subscription, you can simply click the link in the registration email or click the I’ve already bought ClamXAV button and copy and paste the details from your email.
 (Incidentally, if you ever misplace your registration details (your ‘key’) you’re not alone – our Lost Key Retrieval service is rather popular… )